-A gig economy is a free market system in which temporary positions are common and organizations contract with independent workers for short-term engagements.
-The term "gig" is a slang word meaning "a job for a specified period of time" and is typically used in referring to musicians.
+A gig economy is a free market system in which temporary positions are common and organizations hire independent workers for short-term commitments.
+The term "gig" is a slang word for a job that lasts a specified period of time; it is typically used by musicians.
 Examples of gig employees in the workforce could include freelancers, independent contractors, project-based workers and temporary or part-time hires.

-The trend toward a gig economy has begun as a study by Intuit predicted that by 2020, 40 percent of American workers would be independent contractors.
+The trend toward a gig economy has begun.
+A study by Intuit predicted that by 2020, 40 percent of American workers would be independent contractors.
 There are a number of forces behind the rise in short-term jobs.
-For one thing, in the digital age, the workforce is increasingly mobile and work can increasingly be done from anywhere, so that job and location are decoupled.
-That means that freelancers can select among temporary jobs and projects around the world, while employers can select the best individuals for specific projects from a larger pool than that available in any given area.
+For one thing, in the digital age, the workforce is becoming more mobile and work can increasingly be done from anywhere.
+As a result, job and location are being decoupled.
+That means that freelancers can select among temporary jobs and projects around the world, while employers can select the best individuals for specific projects from a larger pool than what's available in any given area.

 In a gig economy, businesses save resources in terms of benefits, office space and training.
 They also have the ability to contract with experts for specific projects who might be too high-priced to maintain on staff.
 From the perspective of the freelancer, a gig economy can improve work-life balance over what is possible in most jobs.
 Ideally, the model is powered by independent workers selecting jobs that they're interested in, rather than one in which people are forced into a position where, unable to attain employment, they pick up whatever temporary gigs they can land.

 The American Law Journal examines some of the legal implications of a gig economy.